 If you are filing for bankruptcy and don’t have your returns as filed, you will need to plan ahead.
 According to the IRS website, online and telephone orders typically take 5 to 10 days from the time the IRS receives the request.
 If you are requesting copies by mail, the wait time is a lot longer.
 It usually takes approximately 30 days to receive a tax transcript by mail and 75 days for copies of your tax returns.

-Get a tax transcript from the IRS
+Get a Tax Transcript From the IRS

 If you don’t want to spend that much time and money to request copies of your tax returns from the IRS, you can use a tax transcript for your bankruptcy instead.
 You can get a transcript by ordering online, over the phone, or by mail.
 A tax transcript is not the same thing as a tax return.
 A tax transcript is a summary of your tax return information.
 You can get tax transcripts for the past three years.
 The tax transcript shows most of the line item information on your tax return but will not show any changes made after the filing.

-It is important to take all the necessary steps to make sure that you have copies of your tax returns or transcripts when you file for bankruptcy.
+It's important to take all the necessary steps to make sure that you have copies of your tax returns or transcripts when you file for bankruptcy.
 Your tax returns will give the bankruptcy court and your trustee an idea of your financial history.
 To ensure your bankruptcy case goes smoothly make sure to locate copies of them before filing your bankruptcy case, so you don’t have to rush later.

 If you have your tax returns and all you are waiting for is help with the next steps of filing bankruptcy, visit our Learning Center for more information and consider taking our screener to see if you are eligible to file a Chapter 7 bankruptcy for free with our help.
 Upsolve is a non-profit organization that walks you through the process of filing for bankruptcy without the help of an attorney.
-Our website provides all of the online tools you need to file your bankruptcy for free if you can’t afford to hire a lawyer, or help you find one!
+Our website provides all of the online tools you need to file your bankruptcy for free if you can’t afford to hire a lawyer or help you find one!
 You tell us!